 Legoland Westchester or Legoland Philly – Philadelphia and Yonkers

 New Jersey doesn't have its own Legoland yet, but there are two Legoland Discovery Centers within easy driving distance, depending on where in the state your family resides.
-The one in Philly opened in 2017, and has plenty of building fun, mini models, and indoor playground fun on tap.
-The longtime Westchester spot recently debuted a Ninjago-themed play area, plus there are building opportunities, rides, and even kiddie karaoke.
+The one in Philly has plenty of building fun, mini models, and indoor playground fun on tap.
+The longtime Westchester spot features a Ninjago-themed play area, plus building opportunities, rides, and even kiddie karaoke.

 Have Some Indoor Fun